It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 Lemma 2: The minimum distance of a Hamming code of order $r$ is $3$ whenever $r$ is a positive integer.

-Proof: Since $H$ has columns which are all nonzero and no two of which are the same, it can correct single errors.
-Then the minimum distance of this code is at least $3$.
+Proof: Since $H$ has columns which are all nonzero and no two are the same, it can correct single errors.
+Thus, the minimum distance of this code is at least $3$.
 Among the columns of $H$ are the following three columns:

 Let $n=2^r-1$.
-Since Hamming code of order $r$ contains $2^{n-r}$ codewords and the minimum distance is $3$.
-We see that this code achieves that maximum number of codewords allowed by the sphere packing bound.
+Since a Hamming code of order $r$ contains $2^{n-r}$ codewords and has a minimum distance of $3$, we see that this code achieves the maximum number of codewords allowed by the sphere packing bound: